barrbrain/aehobak/README.md

 - 48.1% over **LZ4-compressed bsdiff** patches
 - 99.1% over **uncompressed bsdiff** patches

-Direct application of aehobak patches can achieve 79% of memcpy speed, while panic-free except for out-of-memory.
+Direct application of aehobak patches can achieve **75% of memcpy speed** and is panic-free.

 ## Usage